josecriane/quickshell-config/README.md

   - [ ] Add notificationTime
   - [ ] Don't hide notification when hover
   - [ ] Group notifications
+- [ ] Add material-icon into the flake

 ## Troubleshooting